DmitryRyumin/Awesome-Speech-Enhancement/README.md

 [Code for SNR Calculation Examples](notebooks/SNR.ipynb)

+> [!NOTE]
+> It is important to understand that these ranges are approximate and can change depending on the specific application and quality requirements for speech enhancement.
+In addition, the perception of sound quality can be subjective and influenced by individual user preferences.
+In the context of the table provided, higher SNR values indicate better signal quality with less noise or interference.

 | SNR Range | Description |
 |-----------|-------------|
 | Very Low SNR (<0 dB) | The noise power exceeds the signal power.
 The signal is almost entirely masked by noise, making recovery or processing extremely difficult. |